Scheduled MonumentsEnglandOswestry Castle: motte and adjoining section of the town wall immediately north east of Christ Church

 What is Oswestry Castle: motte and adjoining section of the town wall immediately north east of Christ Church?

-Oswestry Castle is a motte and bailey fortification situated north-east of Christ Church in Oswestry, Shropshire.
+Oswestry Castle is a motte-and-bailey fortress positioned immediately north east of Christ Church in the market town of Oswestry, Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019300.

 Who is responsible for protecting Oswestry Castle: motte and adjoining section of the town wall immediately north east of Christ Church?